AbdollahRida/AbdollahRida.github.io/_pages/cv.md

 Objective
 ======
-To combine my innovation skills with knowledge of cutting-edge technology as an intern of a creative finance firm.
+To combine my innovation skills with knowledge of cutting-edge technology as a summer intern in the finance sector.

 Education
 ======